jfranconetooo/mejor-api/README.md

 There are 2 ways to test this app:

- - Add your user to my sandbox app from the Mejor App
+ - Add your user to my sandbox app from the Mejor App.
+Your account needs to be a developer account as well.
+You will need to accept the invitation to test the app on [here](https://www.instagram.com/developer/clients/sandbox_invites/).

   or